Awadesh365/speech-To-Text-converter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## TO DO
- BUG TO FIX: THE FUNCTIONALITY OF Speech to text is not working on microsoft edge, on Linux PC, After Deployment need to fix this.
+ BUG TO FIX: THE FUNCTIONALITY OF Speech to text is not working on microsoft edge, on Linux PC, After Deployment. need to fix this.

 ## Available Scripts